MatinDehghanian/limiter/README.md

 ## Donations

-If you found Limiter useful and would like to support its development, you can donate on the following crypto network:
+If you found limiter useful and would like to support its development, you can donate on the following crypto network:

 - TRON network (TRX): `TLARb1Ns5vA7pH6wqSyZGreDbGooS85Mi5`